PalMod: PALette MODification for fighting games.

 Copy colors to (DC or PS2)

-MvC2 only: Copies the colors from the current DC (or PS2) mix to PS2 (or DC).
+MvC2 only: Copies the colors from the current DC (or PS2) 6-color mix to PS2 (or DC).
 Allows you to "copy" color edits across platforms.

 Close File / Directory: